mikics/gsoc-jupyterbook/submission.md

 #### Solving the problem

-The problem needs to be solved over many $m\in \mathbb{Z}$.
+In DOLFINx, we need to solve as many weak form as the harmonic numbers $m\in \mathbb{Z}$.
 Thanks to Bessel functions parities, we can only solve for $m\geq0$, and adding a $2$ factor to solutions for $m\geq1$.
-Another question is: where do we stop the expansion?
-For deeply sub-wavelength particles, as in our case, few cylindrical harmonics ($m = 0, 1$) are usually enough to reach a good accuracy.
+But... where do we stop the expansion?
+Theoretically, the expansion in cylindrical harmonics has infinite terms, and it goes without saying that we cannot consider all of them.
+However, a good rule of thumb is that for deeply sub-wavelength particles, as in our case, few cylindrical harmonics (e.g. $m = 0, 1$) are usually enough to reach a good accuracy.
+The bigger the particle, the bigger the expansion, since we need more cylindrical harmonics to construct a plane wave in bigger domains.

-Therefore, the problem can be solved in DOLFINx with a loop over the $m$:
+Finally, the problem can be solved in DOLFINx with a loop over the $m$ in the following way:

 ```
 m_list = [0, 1]